coq-community/manifesto/CONTRIBUTING.md

 To replace a maintainer,
 [open a new issue using the appropriate template][change_maintainer].

-Templates for setting up CI, an OPAM file, etc., [are available](template-examples/) and advice and guidelines on how to maintain a project may be found in the [wiki](https://github.com/coq-community/manifesto/wiki).
+Templates for setting up CI, an OPAM file, etc., [are available][templates] and advice and guidelines on how to maintain a project may be found in the [wiki](https://github.com/coq-community/manifesto/wiki).